Miteshmalviya02/Provide-Insights-to-the-Marketing-Team-Food-Beverage-Industry-/README.md

 🔑 Key Insights

-Demographics: 60% of consumers are male – the largest target segment Age Group: Young adults (19–30) show the highest consumption (50%+ of users) Marketing Channels: Online ads are the most effective channel to reach youth
+Demographics: 60% of consumers are male – the largest target segment.
+Age Group: Young adults (19–30) show the highest consumption (50%+ of users).
+Marketing Channels: Online ads are the most effective channel to reach youth.
-Preferences: Caffeine and vitamins are the top preferred ingredients
+Preferences: Caffeine and vitamins are the top preferred ingredients.
-Packaging: Consumers prefer compact and portable cans
+Packaging: Consumers prefer compact and portable cans.
-Competition: Cola-Coka is the current market leader, followed by Bepsi Brand Loyalty: Brand reputation is the primary reason customers choose competitors Purchase Behavior: Supermarkets are the most preferred purchase location Consumption Situations: Sports/exercise and studying late are common scenarios
+Competition: Cola-Coka is the current market leader, followed by Bepsi.
+Brand Loyalty: Brand reputation is the primary reason customers choose competitors.
+Purchase Behavior: Supermarkets are the most preferred purchase location.
+Consumption Situations: Sports/exercise and studying late are common scenarios.
-Pricing: Ideal price range is ₹50–₹99, preferred by 43% of customers
+Pricing: Ideal price range is ₹50–₹99, preferred by 43% of customers.

 📊 What I Built
 Using Power BI, I created an interactive dashboard covering: